 That’s not a bad Facebook ad tip, especially if you’re planning to spend thousands of advertising dollars on similar campaigns.

-How Facebook split testing works
+How Facebook ad testing works

 After you’ve set up a testing campaign, Facebook will show your ads to the target audience.
 And after some time, you’ll be able to draw conclusions based on the Facebook ad testing results.

-An oversimplified version of Facebook A/B testing goes along the lines of: You decide on what to test, set up a test, and collect the results.
+An oversimplified version of Facebook A/B testing goes along the lines of: You decide what to test, set up a test, and collect the results.

 In reality, it’s not that simple.
 Mastering each of these processes takes some trial and error.